Pride and Pregnancy

 “Your Honor,” Smith finally piped up into the silence, “this entire line of questioning is irrelevant to the case at hand.
 For all the court knows, he was meeting with informants!”

-, Tom thought darkly, although again, he didn’t react.
+Not helping, Tom thought darkly, although again, he didn’t react.
 If people suspected those girls were turning informant, they’d be in even more danger.

 Judge Jennings ignored Smith.
 “Mr. Lasky, as far as I can tell, this is proof that Agent Yellow Bird eats meals with other people.”